-Results - The Department and the Illinois State Police have coordinated efforts to provide the Illinois Wireless Information Network (IWIN), a wireless wide area data network using cellular digital packet data.
-The Department administers the IWIN network and the Illinois State Police provides the connection to the Law Enforcement Agencies Data System, National Crime Information Center, Secretary of State, National Law Enforcement Telecommunications System, and Criminal History Record Information that the network utilizes to provide information to IWIN users.
+Results - The Department and the Illinois State Police have coordinated efforts to provide the Illinois Wireless Information Network (IWIN), a wireless wide area data network using cellular digital packet data (CDPD), and recently implemented code division multiple access (CDMA) technologies.
+The Department is currently in the process of phasing out CDPD and intends to have all users converted to CDMA by July 2006.
+The Department administers the IWIN network, and the Illinois State Police provides the connection to the Law Enforcement Agencies Data System (LEADS), National Crime Information Center, Secretary of State, National Law Enforcement Telecommunications System, and Criminal History Record Information (CHRI) that the network utilizes to provide information to IWIN users.

 IWIN coverage currently exists in 101 of 102 counties in Illinois.
-There are approximately 8,500 unique users of the IWIN network from approximately 12 agencies, 212 municipalities, 10 colleges and universities, 1 federal agency, and 2 railway police departments.
-The Department's users account for approximately 13 of the unique users utilizing the IWIN network.
+There are almost 9,000 unique users of the IWIN network from approximately 12 agencies, 271 municipalities, 12 colleges and universities, 3 federal agencies, and 2 railway police departments.
+The Department's users account for approximately 5 of the unique users utilizing the IWIN network.